Sridharshini1375/Educational-Equity-Analytics-Dashboard/README.md

 ```

-The dashboard will open in your default web browser at `http://localhost:8501`.
+The dashboard will open in your default web browser.

 ## Usage Guide